1. Ada

 As neonatal jaundice is one of the most common disorders in newborns, the bilirubin nomogram was created.
 It’s a chart that doctors use to determine the level of risk a newborn has to have too much bilirubin present in the blood.
 2

 The nomogram takes the baby’s age in hours into account, as well as the amount of bilirubin in the blood.
-Apart from that, there are also a few risk factors (see neonatal jaundice) that are taken into account to determine whether or not the newborn is at risk for developing jaundice.
+Apart from that, there are also a few risk factors (check here the causes of neonatal jaundice) that are taken into account to determine whether or not the newborn is at risk for developing jaundice.

 Because of the bilirubin nomogram, doctors are able to determine how high the risk is for the baby to develop neonatal jaundice.
 By being able to react quickly when a baby is at high risk, serious complications may be avoided.